otomn/st/README.md

 Use `st -h` to see the full documentation for more functionalities, more examples included.

-Note: please do not use `temp` as the bucket name as some scripts below also use this bucket as temp storage

 ## stls

 Because `ls | st --` is so frequently used, I decided to write a wrapper for it.